 Ethel Lilian Boole Voynich (1864 – 1960) was a novelist and musician, and a supporter of several revolutionary causes.
 Voynich was a significant figure, not only on the late Victorian literary scene, but also in Russian émigré circles.
 She is best known for her novel “The Gadfly,” which became hugely popular in her lifetime, especially in Russia.
 Her husband, Wilfrid Michael Voynich was (among other things) an antiquarian book dealer, giving his name eventually to the enigmatic Voynich manuscript.
 Minor planet 2032 Ethel, discovered in 1970 by Soviet astronomer Tamara Mikhailovna Smirnova, is named after her.

 At the age of eighteen, Alicia Boole (1860 – 1940), was introduced to a set of little wooden cubes by her brother-in-law Charles Howard Hinton.
 Hinton was using them to prepare for an article about the fourth dimension.
 Boole experimented with the cubes and soon developed an amazing feel for four dimensional geometry.
 She introduced the word ‘polytope’ to describe a four dimensional convex solid.
-According to biographer Des MacHale, “She found that there were exactly six regular polytopes on four dimensions and that they are bounded by 5, 16 or 600 tetrahedra, 8 cubes, 24 octahedra or 120 dodecahedra.
+According to her biographer, “She found that there were exactly six regular polytopes on four dimensions and that they are bounded by 5, 16 or 600 tetrahedra, 8 cubes, 24 octahedra or 120 dodecahedra.
 She then produced three-dimensional central cross-sections of all the six regular polytopes by purely Euclidean constructions and synthetic methods for the simple reason that she had never learned any analytic geometry.”
 In 1888 she wrote part of the preface and of the chapters on sections of 3-dimensional solids of her Hinton’s book “A new era of thought.”

 James Hinton (1822 – 1875) was arguably one of the most skillful surgeon of his day, an outspoken advocate of polygamy, and was possibly an influencer of Jack the Ripper.
 An introduction to his published letters was written by Sir William Withey Gull, a man thought by some to possibly be Jack the Ripper.